Industrial Vacuum Systems for Use in Hazardous Locations or Ordinary Locations with Combustible Dust

 ✓ The best solution and recommended cleaning method for removal of hazardous dusts

 For a quick guide to our explosion-proof vacuums, check out the clip below.
 Unsure whether your facility produces combustible dust?
 We also have educational resources available.

 An illustration known as the "Explosion Pentagon" shows the elements needed to cause seemingly harmless dust to explode.

 Which policies were created to protect facilities from hazardous dust risks?

-The NFPA created its own regulation in order to set standards to deal with combustible dust in industrial environments, the NFPA 652.
-The NFPA 652 applies to all facilities that manufacture, blend, package, repackage, convey, or handle combustible dust or particulate solids that may become dust (even in presence of not classified environments) and states that each plant must have:
+The NFPA created its own regulation in order to set standards for combatting combustible dust in industrial environments: the NFPA 652.
+The NFPA 652 applies to all facilities that manufacture, blend, package, repackage, convey, or handle combustible dust or particulate solids that may become dust (even in presence of not classified environments).
+The NFPA 652 states that each plant must have:

 ✓ On file a copy of their dust type testing

 ✓ A complete Dust Hazard Analysis in order to prevent dust related hazards.